...a milicija trenira strogoću! (i druge pjesmice za djecu): Reception

-The album was well received by the critics, who pointed up that Bregović and Trifunović do not consider their audience "mentally immature".
+The album was well received by the critics, who pointed out that Bregović and Trifunović did not consider the child audience "mentally immature".

 Legacy

 The title track was often performed by Bijelo Dugme in concert, and a live version of it appears on the band's live albums Mramor, kamen i željezo (1987) and Turneja 2005: Sarajevo, Zagreb, Beograd (2005).